Enter the Matrix: A practical guide to exactly-once semantics in Kafka Streams

 The last seven years have also revealed design gaps and implementation bugs that have tripped up many a hapless development team.
 The good news is that the community is actively investing in this area.
 We’ve mentioned these previously in this post, but the following three improvements are under development and particularly exciting:

-4. Responsive also helps improve the stability and scalability of Kafka Streams applications which use exactly-once semantics by offloading the transaction management for state stores to a separate database.
-Almog and Sophie’s Kafka Summit talk covers the details.
+- Responsive also helps improve the stability and scalability of Kafka Streams applications which use exactly-once semantics by offloading the transaction management for state stores to a separate database via the Responsive SDK.
+Our talk from Kafka Summit London covers the details.
 At a high level, with Responsive, Kafka is simply a write ahead log for a remote store.
 By leveraging compare-and-set operations against a remote store and by using changelog offsets as state versions, Responsive ties neatly into Kafka’s transaction mechanism without the added complexity of managing local state.
+The SDK is a downloadable library that you can add to your application to move your state stores from RocksDB to MongoDB or Cassandra in 5 minutes.

 Transactional data systems are hard to get right, and nothing breeds stability and correctness better than success in highly demanding production environments.
 If there’s one thing that users, devs, and support engineers can all agree on when it comes to exactly-once, it’s that no one wants to be woken up at 3am when it goes down.
 We hope you are as heartened as us by the community’s investments in making the transactional system in Kafka and Kafka Streams better based on several years of real world production feedback.